moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/GUI/gui-overall-aspects.md

-c.'weighty'	  = 0 //the weight of a component in Vertical resizing c.'gridwidth' = 1 //the number of cells to span horizontally c.'gridheight'= 1 //the number of cells to span vertically
+c.'weighty'	  = 0 //the weight of a component in Vertical resizing c.'gridwidth' = 1 //the number of cells to span horizontally c.'gridheight'= 1 //the number of cells to span vertically c.'insets' = new insets( , , , ) //empty space from position borders
 gridwith can be set to:
 GridBagConstraints.'RELATIVE';  //next-to-last in row GridBagConstraints.'REMAINDER'; //end ro